STRAN90/milestone-project-4/README.md

 - [Python](https://www.python.org/)

 ## Frameworks, Libraries & Programs Used
-[GitHub](https://github.com/) - Holds the repository of my project, GitHub connects to GitPod and Heroku.
+[GitHub](https://github.com/) - Hosting service for software development and version control using Git, to save and store files for the website.

-[GitPod](https://gitpod.io/workspaces) – Connected to GitHub, GitPod hosted the coding space, allowing the project to be built and then committed to the GitHub repository.
+[GitPod](https://gitpod.io/workspaces) – Used as the main development environment.

 [AWS](https://aws.amazon.com/) – was used to store static files

-[Heroku](https://www.heroku.com/) - Connected to the GitHub repository, Heroku is a cloud application platform used to deploy this project so the backend language can be utilised/tested.
+[Heroku](https://www.heroku.com/) - Used to deploy the live site.

 [Django](https://www.djangoproject.com/) - This framework was used to build the foundations of this project